Hilbert's $19^{\text{th}}$ problem revisited: Degenerate Convex Functionals in Two Dimensions

-A natural question is which conditions on $F$ guarantee that Lipschitz minimizers (equivalently, Lipschitz solutions to (\ref{EL})) are $C^1$.
-Obtaining such a result would be useful for understanding finer properties of solutions.
-For example, if $u \in C^1$ and $\nabla u(x_0)$ lies in a region where $F$ is smooth and uniformly convex, then the classical theory would imply that $u$ is smooth nearby $x_0$.

 If the graph of $F$ contains line segments, it is straightforward to construct Lipschitz minimizers that are not $C^1$.
 Indeed, after subtracting a linear function from $F$ (which does not change the equation) we may assume that the minimum set of $F$ contains a line segment from $ae$ to $be$ for some $a < b$ and $e \in \mathbb{S}^{n-1}$.
 Then any function $u(x) = g(x \cdot e)$ with $g' \in [a,\,b]$ is a minimizer.
-Also, the Legendre transform $F^*$ of $F$ solves $\text{div}(\nabla F(\nabla F^*)) = F_{ij}(\nabla F^*)F^*_{ij} = n$, which is the Euler-Lagrange equation with constant right-hand side.
-The function $F^*$ is $C^1$ if and only if $F$ is strictly convex.
-These observations motivate the question of whether minimizers have the same regularity as $F^*$.
-The answer turns out to be ``no" in general (shown recently in \cite{M2}), but ``yes" in special cases.